Brandon-RS/atm-system/README.md

 # ATM System

-This is and ATM system build in node with ts.
+This is an ATM system build in Node.js with TS.

 ## Run